 Kenneth M. Kaufman is a Partner in the Washington, D.C. office of Manatt, Phelps & Phillips, LLP.
-His practice focuses on copyright, entertainment and media law, content and music licensing, digital media, and sports law.
+His practice focuses on entertainment and media law, copyright, content and music licensing, digital media, and sports law.
 He represents a wide range of clients including television networks and distributors, international media and publishing companies, video producers, music publishers, digital media and technology companies, telecommunications companies, photographers, visual artists, copyright licensing companies, Broadway theatre producers, private equity firms, foundations, composers, recording artists and authors.

 Ken has extensive experience as both in-house and outside counsel in the entertainment and communications industries.
-Immediately prior to joining Manatt, Phelps & Phillips, he was a partner at Skadden, Arps, Slate, Meagher & Flom LLP.
+Immediately prior to joining Manatt, he was a partner at Skadden, Arps, Slate, Meagher & Flom LLP.
 Previously, he served as Senior Vice President, General Counsel of Showtime Networks Inc. in New York; as Senior Vice President, Corporate Affairs and General Counsel of PolyGram Records, Inc. in New York; and as General Counsel of The John F. Kennedy Center for the Performing Arts in Washington, D.C.
 In two of those positions, he was the first in-house attorney and organized the in-house legal department.
-In addition, for several years he served as a Visiting Lecturer at Yale Law School, teaching a course on copyright, entertainment and Internet law, and also served as Assistant Counsel of a U.S. Senate Judiciary Subcommittee.
+In addition, he served as Assistant Counsel of a U.S. Senate Judiciary Subcommittee.

 In addition to his law practice, Ken is a 2016 Advanced Leadership Fellow at Harvard University.
 He has also served as a Visiting Lecturer at Yale Law School, teaching a course on entertainment law, copyright and Internet law, and as a Professorial Lecturer in Law at George Washington University Law School, where he taught a course on copyright law.